 How’s the build quality?

-Picking up the helmet, it’s clear to see that the build quality is great.
+Picking up the helmet, it’s clear to see that the build quality is good.
 Would I put it on par with Arai, Shoei or the other big names?
 I’d say it’s close enough that I’m not willing to say one is better than the other.
 The lining, paint, fit and overall finish is great.
 I’m not a huge fan of the paint design, but you can’t have everything for 150 bucks!

 How does it fit?